ystankevych/kt-remove-first-and-last-char/README.md

-# Remove first and last characters
+# Remove First and Last Characters

-It's pretty straightforward.
-Your goal is to implement a function that removes the first and last characters of a string.
-You're given one parameter, the original string.
-You don't have to worry about strings with less than two characters.
+Implement a `removeChars()` function that removes a given string's first and last characters.
 For example:

 ```java
 removeChars("book") // "oo"